NoyanAziz/LocationTrackingAndGeofencing/README.md

-# LocationTrackingAndGeofencing
+# Location Tracking and Geofencing

-This is a basic android application which uses Google Location Services and keeps a track of the location of user at different intervals
+This is a project from my Bechelors degree course Android Development.
+This application uses Google Location Services to track the location of the user at different intervals.